 While some phrases get in the way of our ability to communicate effectively, other phrases help us genuinely connect with those around us and deepen our bonds.
 That’s why mindful communication is especially important at work.
 Whether you’re a manager looking to provide more direct feedback, a leader trying to spark meaningful and productive team conversations, or an employee who wants to contribute more, the words we use are key.

 We asked our Thrive community to share with us the thoughtful questions and phrases they use at work to improve their communication.
-Which of these will you try using in your office?
+Which of these will you try using at work?

 “I often use phrases such as ‘let’s brainstorm,’ or ‘let’s talk through,’ instead of ‘discuss’ or ‘debate.’
 The first two sound more fun and engaging than the last two.”